Model-Free Design of Control Systems over Wireless Fading Channels: Wireless Control Systems

 \section{Wireless Control Systems}

-Here we consider a collection of $m$ independent plants communicating over a common wireless network, see Figure \ref{fig:wl_control_sys}.
-At each time instant, plants send information about their current states to an edge device containing a shared wireless access point (AP) and a centralized, remote controller (RC).
-Based on that information, the RC computes the corresponding control actions and sends them back to the plants.
-The dynamics of each plant $i$ is given by a discrete, time-invariant function $f^{(i)}: \mathbb{R}^{p} \times \mathbb{R}^q \to \mathbb{R}^p $ mapping a current state vector $x_t^{(i)} \in \mathbb{R}^p$ and corresponding control input $u_t^{(i)} \in \mathbb{R}^q$ to the next state of the system.
-Each of those plants is affected by some random i.i.d. noise $w^{(i)}_t \in \mathbb{R}^p$ with mean zero and covariance matrix $W\in \mathbb{R}^p$, $W > 0$, standing for eventual disturbances,
+Here we consider a collection of $m$ independent plants communicating over a common wireless network as shown in Figure \ref{fig:wl_control_sys}.
+At each time instant $t$, plants send their current state vector $x_t^{(i)} \in \mathbb{R}^p, i = 1, \dots, m, $ to an edge device containing a shared wireless access point (AP) and a centralized, remote controller (RC).
+Based on that information, the RC computes the corresponding control actions and sends the control signals back to the plants.
+The dynamics of each plant $i$ is given by a discrete, time-invariant function $f^{(i)}: \mathbb{R}^{p} \times \mathbb{R}^q \to \mathbb{R}^p $ mapping a current state vector $x_t^{(i)}$ and corresponding control input $u_t^{(i)} \in \mathbb{R}^q$ to the next state of the system.
+Each plant is further affected by some random i.i.d. noise $w^{(i)}_t \in \mathbb{R}^p$ with mean zero and covariance matrix $W\in \mathbb{R}^p$, $W > 0$, standing for eventual disturbances, leading to

-Note that in \eqref{eq:ind_plant_dyn} the control signal $u^{(i)}$ is computed remotely and sent back to the plants over a wireless network.
-In standard control systems architectures, we can assume that the plant is always able to receive the corresponding control signal, and the control policy is then designed so as to minimize some cost on the plant states and control actions, as in the classical linear quadratic regulator problem.
+Note that in \eqref{eq:ind_plant_dyn} the control signal $u^{(i)}$ is computed remotely and then sent to the plants over a wireless network.
+In standard control systems, one usually assumes perfect communication between plant and controller, and the control policy is designed to optimize a performance criterion involving the plant states and control actions, as in the classical linear quadratic regulator problem.
 That assumption does not hold in this setting, however.
 Operating control systems over a wireless channel is made complicated by the fact that the wireless communication medium over which the control loop is closed is inherently noisy and the network is resource limited.
-This, in turn, causes occasional open loop configuration of a control loop due to either packet loss or withheld transmission.
+This, in turn, causes the plant to occasionally operate in open loop due to either packet loss or withheld transmission.
 If the transmission of the control signal is successful, the feedback control loop is closed, and the plant executes the correct control action as instructed by the RC.
 When the plant cannot reliably receive the signal, however, we assume it does not execute any control action.
 Under this model, the control input $u^{(i)}_t$ is governed by